Dero1014/Exordium/README.txt

 Item_Ui_Component - used to identify some items in equipment and inventory (7.1.)
 Slot_Component - used to identify slots in equipment and inventory (7.1.1.)
 Tooltip_Window - display the tooltip for 7.9.

+Link to the repository https://github.com/Dero1014/Exordium I have sent exordium.sandbox1@gmail.com an invite